-In one of his most famous books, The Man Who Mistook His Wife for a Hat (1985), Oliver Sacks describes the curious case of a man (whom Sacks dubs "Dr. P") with visual agnosia, the eponymous "man" who thought his wife was a head covering.
-The man could see; he just couldn't make sense of the objects in his visual field.
-It was "caused by damage to the brain’s occipital or parietal lobes."
+In one of his most famous books, The Man Who Mistook His Wife for a Hat (1985), Dr. Oliver Sacks describes the curious case of a man (whom Sacks dubs "Dr. P") with visual agnosia, the eponymous "man" who thought his wife was a head covering.
+The man could see - he just couldn't make sense of the objects in his visual field.
+Dr. P's condition left him unable to distinguish between objects and people.

-And Dr. P didn't just think his wife was a hat, either.
-He mistook fire hydrants for children and talked to knobs on furniture.
-Sacks likens the man's visual confusion to Mr. Magoo at one moment in his description of the situation.
+And Dr. P didn't just think his wife was a hat either.
+He mistook fire hydrants for children and talked to doorknobs and furniture handles.
+Sacks likened the man's visual confusion to Mr. Magoo at one moment in his description of the situation.

 Interestingly, it was retrospectively diagnosed as a genetic defect called porphyria, but there was no solid evidence of this theory until 2005.
 Researchers found that there had been a high level of arsenic in King George's blood, which has been connected to setting off porphyria.
-It's likely that the medicines given to him contained arsenic, meaning that the very things that were supposed to be curing him were actually making his condition worse.see more on George III of the United Kingdom
+It's likely that his medications contained arsenic, meaning that the very things that were supposed to be curing him were actually making his condition worse.

 The famous case of Phineas Gage comes from Vermont.
-In 1948, an early detonation on a railway line shot his tamping iron into his face, through his brain, and right out of the top of his head.
-The fact that he survived should be mystery enough, but friends and family said his personality changed so completely that it was as though he was an entirely different person.
+In 1848, an early detonation on a railway line projected Gage's tamping iron into his face, through his brain, and right out of the top of his head.
+The fact that he survived is mysterious enough, but friends and family said his personality changed so completely that it was as though he was an entirely different person.

 What was the cause?
 Some doctors thought that frontal brain damage led to a personality change, but recent research suggests that his right frontal cortex remained intact.
-So what exactly led to the personality change?
+Scientists are still confounded as to what caused Gage's drastic change.